Northern Territory BMC

 I was raised with a strong social justice spirit and never-ending encouragement to explore this.
 My life journey has taken me many places and over the past 10 years I have been privileged to live, work and learn throughout the Northern Territory.
 Through a range of work settings I have come to learn the power of bearing witness and how environment shapes identity.
 These experiences have also prompted a deeper ‘un-learning’, confronting the social narrative and being educated on Australia’s true history.
 Committed to my own self-care and professional development, I continue to learn about the impacts of trauma and the healing power of stories.
 You can access my CV via my Linked In profile.
 I am grateful for this opportunity and look forward to meeting and supporting the diverse voices of Social Workers across the Northern Territory.

 I am a social worker with the Department of Human Services.
-I have been in Katherine for two years, and have no intention of going anywhere else fast!
+I have been in Katherine since 2016 and have no intention of going anywhere else fast!
 I work in Katherine, and as a remote social worker, covering the Kimberley/Katherine Region across Northern Australia.
 I have been a statutory social worker since 2001, but also have experience in the private sector.
 I worked as an independent contractor, conducting relative and kinship care assessments; and re-unification assessments to child protection agencies (via a third party organisation) in QLD, NSW, Victoria, SA, and WA.
 I studied via correspondence at Monash University.
 My passion is rights-based social work, and ensuring that the human rights of the most vulnerable people in our society are upheld.
 I also want to make sure that the voices of our rural and remote social workers across the NT are heard, so that we may continue to recruit social workers where they are most needed.

 Working towards a more socially-just society is what drew me to social work more than 20 years ago.
 I've been very fortunate to have worked in a range of social work roles from employment service case management to community development work in a neighbourhood house.
 The experiences have crystallized that commitment to social change for a more equitable society.
 This is what drives me in my profession, and what has inspired me to become a social work educator and researcher.
 I have been lecturer at CDU for over ten years, and completed my PhD studies here in 2011.
 Being part of the social work team at CDU brings with it the privilege of working with our next generation of social work practitioners.
 I appreciate the opportunity to join the NT BMC to continue to build upon the important connections between students, educator and practitioners.
 My commitment for the NT is long term, having lived here for over 30 years.
 I want to share that commitment to the NT and to the social work profession as a member of the NT BMC.